Celumproject/domoscio-docs/2_integration_case.md

 *	A working e-learning or LMS platform
 *	Credentials to connect to Domoscio's adaptive learning engine API
 *	An HTTP requester to try out your request before implementing them
+*	Basic knowledge of how to construct a HTTP request and what are

 Before starting, you can check if a SDK already exists to connect to the API for your programming language.
 For instance, if you are lucky enough that you're platform is coded with Ruby, we can use the [SDK](https://github.com/Celumproject/domoscio_rails) that we developped to connect the API to our White Label solution.
 Otherwise you can always refer to this library to get inspired!